sueszli/blog/is a phd right for me?.md

   keep in mind that salaries in non-tenure academic positions have always been significantly lower compared to industry positions available even to computer science undergraduates or master's degree holders, even outside big tech.

+  additionally to get a tenure-track position it is increasingly necessary to do one or more post-docs first, meaning you face even more time with very low pay.

 - **over 65% of ph.d. pursuits might be motivated by immigration**:

   approximately 66.9% of computer science ph.d.s were awarded to immigrants or nonresident aliens, suggesting that for many, a ph.d. was a pathway to american citizenship via the o1 visa.